Mike Baxter: Los Angeles Dodgers

 On October 17, 2013, Baxter was claimed off waivers by the Los Angeles Dodgers.
 He made the opening day roster and appeared in 4 games and was hitless in 7 at-bats before he was optioned to the minors.
 He was designated for assignment on April 6, 2014, cleared waivers, and was outrighted to AAA Albuquerque, where he hit .289 in 119 games.

 Chicago Cubs

 Baxter signed a minor league contract with the Chicago Cubs in January 2015.
 He was assigned to the Cubs Triple-A Iowa team to start the season.

 Baxter's contract was selected by the Cubs and he was called up on May 19, 2015, as part of a number of roster moves made by the Cubs that day.
-He would be optioned back down to Iowa on June 2 but recalled on June 3.
+He was optioned back down to Iowa on June 2 but recalled on June 3.
 On July 29, 2015, Baxter was designated for assignment by the Chicago Cubs.

 Seattle Mariners

-On December 15, 2015, Baxter signed a minor league deal with the Seattle Mariners.
-He became a free agent on November 7, 2016.
+On December 15, 2015, Baxter signed a minor league contract with the Seattle Mariners.
+He spent the 2016 campaign with the Triple–A Tacoma Rainiers, also appearing in three games for the Low–A Everett AquaSox.
+In 69 games for Tacoma, Baxter batted .241/.341/.405 with seven home runs, 36 RBI, and eight stolen bases.
+He elected free agency following the season on November 7, 2016.

-Post-baseball career
+Post-playing career

-Baxter has served as a hitting coach and recruiting coordinator for the Vanderbilt Commodores baseball team at Vanderbilt University since 2018.
+Baxter served as a hitting coach and recruiting coordinator for the Vanderbilt Commodores baseball team at Vanderbilt University from 2018-2024.